The Cure: 1983–1988: Commercial success

 With Gallup's departure from the Cure and Smith's work with Siouxsie and the Banshees, rumours spread that the Cure had broken up.
 In December 1982, Smith remarked to Melody Maker, "Do the Cure really exist any more?
 I've been pondering that question myself ... it has got to a point where I don't fancy working in that format again."
 He added, "Whatever happens, it won't be me, Laurence and Simon together any more.
 I know that."

-Parry was concerned at the state of his label's top band, and became convinced that the solution was for the Cure to reinvent its musical style.
+Parry was concerned about the state of his label's top band, and became convinced that the solution was for the Cure to reinvent its musical style.
 Parry managed to convince Smith and Tolhurst of the idea; Parry said, "It appealed to Robert because he wanted to destroy the Cure anyway."
 With Tolhurst now playing keyboards instead of drums, the duo released the single "Let's Go to Bed" in late 1982.
-While Smith wrote the single as a throwaway, "stupid" pop song to the press, it became a minor hit in the UK, reaching number 44 on the singles chart, but entered the Top 20 in Australia and New Zealand.
-It was followed in 1983 by two more successful songs: the synthesiser-based "The Walk" (number 12), and "The Love Cats", which became the band's first British Top 10 hit, reaching number seven.
+While Smith wrote the single as a throwaway, "stupid" pop song to the press, it became a minor hit in the UK, reaching number 44 on the singles chart, and entered the Top 20 in Australia and New Zealand.
+It was followed in 1983 by two more successful songs: the synthesiser-based "The Walk" which reached number 12, and "The Love Cats", which became the band's first British Top 10 hit, reaching number seven.
 These singles and their B-sides were compiled on the Japanese Whispers compilation, which was released in December 1983.